Caleb220/parscade/SUPABASE_SETUP.md

 #### A. Reset Password Template
 1. Click on **"Reset Password"** template
-2. Update the template with professional styling:
+2. **IMPORTANT**: Update the reset link URL to use the correct Supabase variables:

 ```html
 <h2>Reset Your Password</h2>